How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 As with any woodworking project you will need to sand it.
 It has been said that woodworking is 5% preparation, 5% execution, and 90% sanding.

 That statement may be an exaggeration however, you will need to do some sanding.
 A good reverse tooth type blade such as an Olsen, Pegas, or Flying Dutchman will cut down on sanding a lot.
-Learning to follow the lines and not making sudden adjustments if you do happen to wander off the line will help eliminate some sanding as well.
+Learning to follow the lines and not make sudden adjustments if you do happen to wander off the line will help eliminate some sanding as well.

 I use sandpaper starting at 80 grit and work my way down to 320 grit before starting the project.
 Then I usually just touch it up as needed after the project is complete.